soyjubilado/AdventOfCode/2024/README.md

     The comparison function was created via a closure.
 This was wholly unnecessary; I did it only to avoid a global variable.

+### Day 6

+  - More 2-dimesional grid work.
+In part 1, I included a fun method to visualize the traveler moving around the grid.

+    For part 2, my initial thought was to look at all the spots on the path found in part 1, and at every spot drop an obstacle in front of it and start from there.
+However, the obstacle might have been encountered coming from a different direction first, so this yielded the wrong answer.
+Instead, I dropped an obstacle on every cell in the previous path, and started the traveler in the original location.
+This brute force method takes about 23 seconds.

+    Loop detection was implemented using an exception, but there are lots of alternate ways to do it.